-Since the idea of “American” is inherently unstable, the definition of whiteness has had as much to do with who what was not as it did with who one was, and it has changed regularly in its exclusion and inclusion of various immigrant groups.
+Since the ideas of “America” and “Whiteness” are inherently unstable, their definitions have had as much to do with who one is not as they have had with who one is, and they have changed regularly in their exclusion and inclusion of various immigrant groups.
 Let’s review this history:

 1774: The Continental Congress leaves it to each state to decide who shall be a voting citizen.